Trinity Parish (St. Augustine, Florida): History

 The 20th century brought profound changes to St. Augustine including a substantial increase in population and a steady rise in winter visitors – many of whom chose Trinity as their church.
 The Reverend L. Fitz-James Hindry served as Rector from 1904 until 1936.
-His tenure saw the formation of many lay organizations - the Altar Guild, Daughters of the king, St. Catherine’s Guild, and others – all devoted to working with the church on a variety of projects.
+His tenure saw the formation of many lay organizations - altar guild, choir, acolytes, St. Catherine’s guild and others – all devoted to serving the church's worship and work in the community.

 The Rev. Charles Seymour was called to Trinity 1949 and served until 1964.
-By 1955, a two-story education facility and Parish Hall were added.
-The Seymour years were a time of significant physical changes to Trinity and marked an upturn in the number of communicants to more than 500 by 1959.
-In 1960, after a successful stewardship campaign, Trinity Parish went from a relatively small church to a full complex with a new parish hall, kitchen, classrooms, administrative offices and a nursery.
+The Seymour years were a time of significant physical changes to Trinity, including the acquisition of the parking lot and the construction of a two-story education facility in 1959 as the number of communicants had increased to more than 500.
+By 1960 Trinity Parish had grown from a relatively small church to a full complex with a new parish hall, kitchen, classrooms, administrative offices and a nursery.
 Architecturally, the new facilities and cloistered walkways complemented and continued the neo-gothic features of the historic church building.

-The Rev. Canon Walter T. Saffran served as rector during the 1980s and into the 1990s and membership continued to increase.
-St. Monica Chapter of the Daughters of the King was established February 18, 1996.
-When Father Saffran retired in 1997, he was named Trinity Episcopal Parish Rector Emeritus.
+The Rev. Canon Walter T. Saffran served as rector during the 1980s and into the 1990s and membership, which had declined significantly since 1964, again began to increase.
+When Father Saffran retired in 1997, he was named Rector Emeritus.
 Fr.
 David Weidner served Trinity from 2005-2018.
 The present Rector is the Rev. Matt Marino.

 Trinity Hall

-In the early 21st century the building adjacent to the church was purchased to serve the large congregation and the community.
-The new building was named Trinity Hall and is now the meeting and gathering place of church activities, including the monthly Parish Breakfast, Wednesday dinners, special celebrations and receptions, some functions of Cursillo, Ultreya, Daughters of the King, Brotherhood of St. Andrew, Youth Group, River Region meetings and Diocesan meetings.
-It is an integral part of the ministries of Trinity Episcopal Parish.
+In 1999 the Woolworths/Walgreens building adjacent to the church was purchased to serve the growing congregation and community.
+The new building was named Trinity Hall and is now the meeting and gathering place of many church activities, community meetings and as venue space.
 The building is 6000 sqft. with a capacity for 400 people.